-Women are underrepresented on boards of SSAs in Victoria making up only 33% of board position, while 34% Victorian SSAs have 1 or no women on their board (Vicsport, 2013).
-Additionally, Vicsport's research into women on boards also revealed that generally females are more likely to apply for board positions when encouraged and supported in this process.
-For boards where one gender is underrepresented it is recommended that the board actively seeks skilled professionals from that gender.
+(SSRBs), however 27% of these organisations have 2 or less women on their board (State Government of Victoria, 2018).

+Vicsport's research into women on boards revealed that generally, females are more likely to apply for board positions when encouraged and supported in this process.
+For boards where one gender is underrepresented, it is recommended that the board actively seeks skilled professionals from that gender.
+This can be assisted by utilising strong election and appointment processes including a nomination committee, gender neutral language in advertisements, targeted advertising of vacancies and effective communication to members about what skills, knowledge and experience the board requires.